arthurkway0610/Solution/README.md

 Test Case E
 -Create a Frog class
 -call the required function and count total successful of each method fly, walk, sing, swim if no throws Exception

+Test Case Fish
+-Add Locale class at Rooster class to allow it check with default locale language of JVM before initialize the sound